ceforoinc/HackChennai-FitEat/README.md

 # HackChennai-FitEat
-This is a Fitness Web Application for the HackChennai Hackathon :)
+This is a Fitness Web Application being built for the HackChennai Hackathon :)